 Getting around Florence

-The best way to get around Florence is to walk as the city centre is so compact.
-However, there is a comprehensive bus network run by Azienda Trasporti Area Fiorentina (ATAF) (tel: 800 424 500; www.ataf.net) from around 0600-2325, though not on every route.
-Tickets are valid for 70 minutes, allowing the holder to change buses or make a return journey within the hour.
-Tickets are available for purchase at newsagents, most coffee bars at the Sala Clienti Ataf in Piazza Stazione and at automatic ticket dispensers.
-They are also sometimes sold on board the bus, but at a marked-up price.
+The best way to get around Florence is on foot as the city centre is so compact.
+However, there is a comprehensive bus network run by Azienda Trasporti Area Fiorentina (ATAF) (tel: +39 199 104 245; www.ataf.net) from 0600-2325.
+Tickets, available at newsagents, most coffee bars and automatic ticket dispensers, are valid for 70 minutes, allowing the holder to change buses or make a return journey within the hour.
+24-hour and three-day passes are also available.

 Taxis can be hailed on the streets, although they rarely stop.
 It is better for tourists to head for local taxi ranks (located outside the train station and at most tourist destinations) or telephone for one in advance.
-Taxis are operated by Radio-Taxi (tel: (055) 4242 or 4390 or 4499 or 4798).
-There are additional supplements charged for luggage (maximum four pieces), calling a taxi, night-time travel or travelling on a Sunday.
-A tip of 10-15% of the fare is customary.
+Taxis are operated by Radio-Taxi (tel: +39 55 4242 or 4390 or 4499 or 4798).
+There are additional supplements charged for luggage, calling a taxi, night time travel and travelling on a Sunday.

-Due to its compact size and severe traffic restrictions in the historical centre, there is little point in driving to Florence.
-Visitors staying in luxury hotels however are allowed to drive their car in but only for the purposes of parking.
+Due to its small size and severe traffic restrictions in the historical centre, there is little point in driving to Florence.
+However, visitors staying in luxury hotels are allowed to drive into the city centre but only for the purposes of parking.

-To blend in with the cruising Romeos, visitors can hire a scooter or moped from Alinari, (tel: (055) 280 500; www.alinarirental.com).
+To blend in with the cruising Romeos, visitors can hire a scooter or moped from Alinari, (tel: +39 55 280 500; www.alinarirental.com).
 The minimum age for renting a scooter or motorbike is 18 years.
-The company also has mountain bikes for hire.

-There is also a Bici e Baci (tel: (055) 783 882; www.muoversiafirenze.it) bicycle rental scheme run by the local council.
+There is also a bicycle-sharing scheme (www.bicifirenze.it) run by the local council.
 Bikes can be hired at various points in the city centre, including Santa Maria Novella train station.
 Hire times range from one hour to a full day.